 As an example:

-- Contact uses a business email: joe@acme.com wants to buy from mary@spicycompany.com.
-Joe wants to book a meeting with them but they have never interacted before.
+Contact uses a business email: joe@acme.com wants to buy from mary@spicycompany.com.
+Joe wants to book a meeting with them, but they have never interacted.
 Joe books a meeting with Mary from her scheduling link.
-The meeting invite appears in Joe’s calendar as normal.
+The meeting invite appears in Joe's calendar as expected.

 - Contact uses a personal email: bob@gmail.com wants to buy from mary@spicycompany.com.
-Bob wants to book a meeting with them but they have never interacted before.
+Bob wants to book a meeting with them, but they have never interacted.
 Bob books a meeting with Mary from her scheduling link.
-The meeting invite shows in Bob’s calendar only after Bob approves this invite in his email.
+The meeting invite shows in Bob's calendar only after Bob approves this invite in his email.

 How is this related to Chili Piper?